Overview of importing photos and videos into Photos on Mac

 Import your photos and videos into your photo library so you can organise and edit them with Photos.
 You can import photos and videos in a variety of ways:

-From other apps: Import photos and videos sent to you in an email or text message, or downloaded from Safari.
+Import photos sent to you with other apps: Import photos and videos sent to you in an email or text message, or downloaded from Safari.
 See Import photos from Mail, Safari and other apps.

 By default, imported photos are copied into the Photos library.
 If you prefer, you can store photos and videos outside the Photos library — for example, in a folder on your Mac or on an external hard drive — and still view them in Photos.
 If you ever need to move content stored outside the library into your Photos library, you can do that, too.
 See Change where Photos stores your files.